gerardog/gsudo/docs/docs/usage/powershell.md

 ---
 ## Usage from PowerShell

-There are three ways to elevate PS commands.
+When the current shell is `PowerShell`, there are three ways to elevate PS commands.
 - Run `gsudo` to start an elevated PowerShell session.
 - Run `gsudo {command}` to elevate one command.
 It accepts and returns strings
 - Run `Invoke-gsudo { ScriptBlock }` for native ScriptBlock syntax and auto serialization of inputs, outputs and pipeline objects.